slopix-gw2/gw2_cheat_sheets/cheat_sheet_-_fractals.md

 1. dodge the circles!
     * if you fail to doge, you get frozen solid
     * teammates have to break the ice to free you

+# Aetherblade (14)
+### 1. swim past the mines and kill some mobs
+### 2. get through the blinky floor tiles
+1. they one hit kill you
+2. button at the end to turn them off
+### 3. get up to the "disco"
+1. get to the control panel with the red gear symbol above it and turn it off
+### 4. use the teleporter to reach the next room
+### 5. survive
+1. the doors will open after you've killed most of the mobs
+### 7. talk to npc to teleport to the boss room
+1. kill all the mobs while dodging the laser
+    * you can jump over the boxes to jump over a lower beam

+# Solid Ocean (20)
+### 1. run past the entire fractal
+### 2. final boss
+1. kill the jellyfishes
+2. two ways to damage the boss:
+    1. killing a tentacle
+    2. reflecting his eye beam back at him
+        1. kill the green crystal constructs
+        2. pick up the crystal on the ground when you get a red skull marker over your head
+        3. after you get blasted, target the boss and press the 1 key
+3. when things are calm, pick up the crystal on the ground that are not easy to reach and move them to the place where your group is

+# Molten Furnace (22)
+### 1. follow the drill machine
+1. whenever you hit the "water walls" in the tunnel take the side passage and destroy the vents to remove the water wall
+### 2. end of the tunnel
+1. fight mobs
+2. wait on the water wall till it vanishes
+### 3. cross the lava or go around it
+### 4. final boss
+1. dodge the red circles
+2. kill the mobs
+3. hit the metal thingy in the middle whenever possible
+4. jump over the shock waves
+5. evade the fire tornadoes
+    * constantly turn your camera to watch them
+6. boss reveals himself at the end
+    * he will occasionally teleport around the room

+# Nightmare (23)
+### 1. kill mobs until you reach the first boss
+### 2. first boss
+1. red circles are bad (as usual)
+2. get into the shield when you see it
+3. interrupt when you see break bar
+### 3. kill mobs
+### 4. dodge ball circles
+1. stay in the circles while evading the orbs until they disappear
+2. blue orbs
+    * massive heal
+    * remove agony
+    * it's worth getting hit by some red orbs if it also means getting heat by a blue orb
+3. final three circles
+    1. do the two on the high grounds
+    2. do the one in the middle
+### 5. run up the ramp
+1. once someone gets up the ramp the attacks cease
+### 6. snake boss
+1. step into the room, back out, and wait for the snake to spawn
+2. interrupt him when he starts his channel
+3. red areas and green slime pools are bad
+### 7. take the teleporter to the final boss
+### 8. final boss
+1. click orb to start
+2. stand in shields
+3. interrupt break bars
+4. red areas are bad
+5. dodge ball
+    1. twice during the fight
+    2. 5 circles: one for each player
+    3. if somebody dies:
+        * the whole group gets resurrected if one player survives this phase
+6. acid trip at around 13 %
+    1. top down camera angle to see the arrows on the ground
+    2. dodge the mobs